 Villa Wedding in St. Thomas

-In this post, I’m going to share with you the most stressful aspects of the process and how to easily avoid all of them.
+And to make sure you enjoy every second, I’m going to share with you the most stressful aspects of the process and how to easily avoid all of them.

-(Oh, and if St. John is more your cup of tea, check out the St. John Wedding Guide for 2022.)
+(Oh, and if St. John is more your cup of tea, check out the St. John Wedding Guide for 2025.)

 St. Thomas weddings are my life.